saropa/saropa_dart_utils/code.of.conduct.md

 *(c)* 🧪 Experiment with new techniques and approaches.
 Be open to trying new methods and tools that could enhance your work, and share successful experiments with your team.

-### 4.2.
-Code Reviews
+### 4.2 Code Reviews

 *(a)* 🔄 Participate actively in code reviews, both giving and receiving feedback.
 Code reviews are collaborative learning opportunities that improve code quality.

 *(b)* 👏 Be respectful and constructive in your feedback.
 Focus on the code, not the coder, and aim to help improve the overall project.

 *(c)* ⏰ Use code reviews as a learning opportunity.
-Learn from others' code, understand different approaches, and incorporate best practices into your own work.
+Learn from others’ code, understand different approaches, and incorporate best practices into your own work.

-### 4.3.
-Testing
+### 4.3 Testing

 *(a)* ✅ Write comprehensive tests for your code, including unit tests, integration tests, and end-to-end tests.
 A thorough test suite helps catch issues early and ensures the robustness of your code.